-To clarify: It is imprudent to try and target solely the rhomboids nor is it a productive way of lifting for back muscle development.
+To clarify, trying to target the rhomboids solely isn’t a productive way of lifting for back muscle development.

-However, there can be emphasis put on certain muscles within a group of muscles, similar to what we see with upper/lower chest muscles, various heads of the triceps, tear drop vs. outer sweep of the quads, and so on.
+However, there can be an emphasis put on certain muscles within a group of muscles, similar to what we see with upper and lower chest muscles, various heads of the triceps, and so on.

 Also, like most things in life, there is more than one way to your destination.
 Back training is no exception.

-Heavy deadlifts, snatches, bent over rows with varying grips, etc. will all help build an exceptional back.
+Heavy deadlifts, snatches, bent-over rows with varying grips are all examples of exercises that help build an exceptional back.

-The real problem isn’t exercise selection, it’s that we all have predispositions to utilize some muscles over others, thus imbalance ensues (usually at an early age).
-Use the tips in this article to stop those poor training habits in their tracks and build a well-rounded back/physique!
+The real problem isn’t exercise selection, but that we all have habits to utilize some muscles over others, thus imbalance ensues.
+Use the tips in this article to stop those poor training habits in their tracks and build a well-rounded back!back, lats, training